MartinMuzatko/Cube2Mapping/README.md

 -----------------------------

-#1.
-Introduction
+# 1. Introduction

-## What the heck is this all about?
+## What is this all about?

-This book/guide/tutorial is dedicated to turning you into a professional level designer and showing you a lot of things to take care about when creating your first levels.
+This book is dedicated to turning you into a professional level designer and showing you a lot of things (opportunities) to take care of when creating your first worlds.
 This guide is also geared towards professionals to learn something new to extend your horizon.
+Things you may have not thought about before.

+The focus relies on the concepts needed to build aesthetically pleasing levels, not the basics of how to create cubes and modify them.

-This guide is dedicated to simple Level Design games, like Cube2, Minecraft or similar.
+This guide is dedicated to voxel-based 3D Level Design games, like Cube2, Minecraft or similar.
 Creating something awesome with just a few easy-to-grasp tools is the goal here.

 What makes these games so popular is its way of creating worlds together.
 All information you find in this guide may be applied on other games similar to Cube2 or Minecraft.
 In this guide I mainly focus on Cube2.

 This book will cover all the little secrets that you may wonder about: How can a few small additions greatly add to the world.
 How come that some levels are fun, while others are not fun to play?

-To get an idea how you are doing, feel free to ask Quadropolis.us.
-It is a nice (but inactive nowadays - it's been 10 years since the release of Sauerbraten) platform to rate and discuss maps.

-## What are the requirements?

-I will not tell you the very basics how to work with Cube2, this guide is for intermediate to expert creators.
-You should know your entities, how to modify them.
-How to texturize cubes and the different cubesizes.
-In the first chapter I will explain a few not so well known details about the cube.
-You will also need a lot of patience, as you need to get a feeling for whats good and whats not good to play.
+Do you need help?
+Create an [issue](https://github.com/MartinMuzatko/Cube2Mapping/issues) or [email](mailto:martin@happy-css.com) me.

-# 2. Octal Editor
+# 2. Geometry

 ## Get used to the cube

 You should grasp the basic concept of editing before you move on with the advanced stuff.
 There is not much needed to create an appealing deathmatch map.
 At least you do not have to be the greatest cube-bender of all times to make a map flowy.
 Simple blocks for platforms and stairs are often enough for a deathmatch map, to be fun to play.

-Having an idea about the different entities in Cube2 is also important.

 ## Different sizes - use them

-This belongs partially to chapter three - Layout.
 There are different cubesizes which you can use for different tasks.
+Each cubesize increases in size by a factor of
+* **two** in height or width
+* **four** in area
+* **eight** in volume

 - 0
-- 1
+- 1 - Small details
-- 2 - Details (Rims, Planks, etc)
+- 2 - Details (Rims, Planks, Railings)
 - 3 - Architecture
 - 4 - Layout, Terrain
 - 5 - Layout, Terrain
-- 6
+- 6 - Tool to copy entire parts

 Another few important metrics: